wwu-mentors/ReactSpace-Workshop/README.md

 }
 ```

 Now we will need to add a postlist to state.
 We also want to update the `state.posts` everytime a new post is created.

+Recall that everytime time state is change the component will re-render.
+This means our page will update everytime a a new post is created.

 ```javascript
 class PostList extends React.Component {